Home | Blog index | Previous | Next | About | Privacy policy |

 + / [ ]

-where the approximate English equivalent of each Capital has been written underneath it.
+the of every somewhere the approximate English equivalent of each Capital has been written underneath it.

 It might seem strange to see parentheses and square brackets used to represent "and", "or", "every", and "some".
 But parentheses and square brackets are not needed for their usual purposes in Verish, and their use as above reflects the reciprocal relations between "and" and "or", and between "every" and "some".
-The traditional symbols for "and" and "or" are $\wedge$ and $\vee$, and if these are rotated 90° to the left, in the same way as an image of a person's face is rotated to obtain the Internet "smileys", they become the chevrons < and >.
+The traditional symbols for "and" and "or" are and , and if these are rotated 90° to the left, in the same way as an image of a person's face is rotated to obtain the Internet "smileys", they become the chevrons < and >.
 However using the chevrons as Capitals would not be convenient for using Verish with html, so the corresponding parentheses are used instead.

-The traditional LPC symbol for "some" is a capital E written backwards, $\exists$, and if the middle bar is removed from this, it resembles the Verish symbol for "some".
+The traditional LPC symbol for "some" is a capital E written backwards, , and if the middle bar is removed from this, it resembles the Verish symbol for "some".
 And similarly, if the middle bar is removed from the first letter of Every, it resembles the Verish symbol for "every".
 Furthermore, "and" is related to "every", because if a statement is true for everything, then it is true for the first thing and for the second thing and for the third thing, and so on, and similarly, "or" is related to "some", because if a statement is true for something, then it is true either for the first thing or for the second thing or for the third thing, and so on.
 These relations between "and" and "every", and between "or" and "some", are reflected by the last two columns of the above table.

 An additional help for remembering the Capitals is that + resembles the first letter of "the".